Silvery vs Ink

 Choose Silvery when:

-- You need components to know their dimensions during render
+- Complex interactive TUIs: Kanban boards, text editors, multi-pane dashboards -- apps where components need to know their dimensions during render

-- You want a complete component library without assembling third-party packages
+- Built-in component library: 45+ components without assembling third-party packages

 Real-World Scenarios